jakeru/jterm/README.md

 [py_linenoise](https://github.com/deadsy/py_linenoise) this tool allows the user to type commands and receive data at the same time.

+It has been used by me (Jakob Ruhe) for quite some time but in April 2025 published version 1.0.0 of this tool.

 ## Features

 - If an interface cannot be opened, this tool will continuously retry to open it